 “Hey Paul, do you mind caring for my yet to be domesticated spider monkeys?
 Thanks!
 Uh, yeah, sure!”

 Year after year of letting people compromise my boundaries.
 Year after year of allowing it to happen.
-And year after year of swallowing my anger and upset because I didn’t honor myself…
+Year after year of swallowing my anger and upset because I didn’t honor myself…

 “Hey Paul, can I borrow some of your retirement fund?”